bucketeer-io/bucketeer-docs/docs/feature-flags/creating-feature-flags/create-feature-flag.md

 The first step to creating feature flags on Bucketeer is to access the dashboard.
 If your team runs your Bucketeer systems, ask your Admin to provide the dashboard URL.
 After accessing the dashboard, navigate to the **Feature Flags** tab, where you will find all existing flags in the current environment.
 Creating a new flag adds it to the list.

 If you're looking for a specific flag, you can search it using its name, description, or ID.
-On the other hand, if you want to create a new flag, click the **+ Create Flag**.
+On the other hand, if you want to create a new flag, click the **+ Create Flag** button.

 ## Create a feature flag